Court of Appeal of Singapore: History

 In 1985, 21 out of 142 appeals heard by the Privy Council originated from Singapore.
 Moves towards full legal autochthony from Britain began in 1989, when appeals to the Privy Council were limited in the wake of a 1988 Privy Council ruling reversing the Court of Appeal's decision to strike opposition politician J.B.
 Jeyaretnam off the roll of advocates and solicitors for having been convicted of cheque fraud and making a false declaration concerning the accounts of the Workers' Party of Singapore.
 The Privy Council judged Jeyaretnam to have been the victim of a "grievous injustice" in Singapore's courts, having been "fined, imprisoned and publicly disgraced for offences of which [he and his co-accused] were not guilty".
 Under the new rules, in civil cases to appeal to the Privy Council all parties to the proceedings had to consent, while in criminal cases appeals could only be brought in death penalty cases when the Court of Criminal Appeal's decision had not been unanimous.
 Subsequently, with effect from 8 April 1994, all remaining appeals to the Privy Council were abolished.
 The Court of Criminal Appeal was done away with, and a single permanent Court of Appeal exercising both civil and criminal appellate jurisdiction was instituted with the Chief Justice sitting as the President of the Court together with Judges of Appeal, who rank above ordinary judges of the High Court.

+With effect from 2021, due to the increasing volume and complexity of civil appeals, the High Court was in effect sub-divided into two divisions, the General Division and the Appellate Division.
+The General Division took over the former role and jurisdiction of the High Court, while the Appellate Division was a new court formed to relieve pressure on the Court of Appeal by hearing some civil appeals from the General Division.
+Civil appeals from the General Division directly to the Court of Appeal are now restricted to certain subject matters, and all other civil appeals lie to the Appellate Division.
+Appeals from the latter to the Court of Appeal are restricted to exceptional cases, all as described under "Jurisdiction" below.